agabor/docs/_includes/php/installation.md

 git clone https://github.com/parse-community/parse-php-sdk.git
 ```

-You can then include the `autoload.php` file in your code to automatically load the Parse SDK classes.
+You can then include the `autoload.php` file in your code to automatically load the MSG SDK classes.

 ```php
 require 'autoload.php';